All Episodes

 So I don't know why you don't know why you guys bother.

-It appears uh Piers uh Morgan has got a point here.
+Piers Morgan has got a point here.

 The most admired man, number one, Barack Obama.

-And he didn't campaign he didn't campaign for this one.
+He didn't campaign for this one.

 He didn't spend a dime for this one, and he came in in big hit position number three, right behind Nelson Mandela.

-Uh Reverend Billy Graham at number four, George W. Bush at uh number five, and uh Pope Ben, then Pope Benedict, Bill Clinton, the Dalai Lama, George H. W. Bush, Ron Paul, and John McCain are all tied in final place.
+Reverend Billy Graham at number four, George W. Bush at number five, and then Pope Benedict, Bill Clinton, the Dalai Lama, George H.W.
+Bush, Ron Paul, and John McCain are all tied in final place.

-Uh and in the women's list, it's uh Hillary Clinton number one, Michelle Obama number two, Kim Kardashian number three, Courtney Kardashian number four, Chloe Kardashian number five, and uh yeah, I can't read any further down the list.
+And in the women's list, it's Hillary Clinton, number one, Michelle Obama, number two, Kim Kardashian, number three, Courtney Kardashian, number four, Chloe Kardashian, number five.

 It's too depressing.

-So if if this is the way to think about it, uh Republican Party spent a billion dollars on the election and had absolutely nothing to show for it.
+Republican Party spent a billion dollars on the election and had absolutely nothing to show for it.

 They could have saved the billion dollars, and on the evidence of this poll, Mitt Romney would still have come in third.

-So we will talk about that and all the other end of the year news as we ring in the old and ring in the new.
+So we will talk about that and all the other end-of-the-year news as we ring in the old and ring in the new.

-People getting very excited about but it turns out he was uh just uh asking Mitch if Mitch was the father of Kim Kardashian's baby.
+But it turns out he was just asking Mitch if Mitch was the father of Kim Kardashian's baby.

 So we're no nearer a deal than we were before.

-It does nothing for uh what is really going on with the crisis of debt and entitlements, and you would be just as well investing your time in discussing Kim Kardashian's baby.
+It does nothing for what is really going on with the crisis of debt and entitlements.

-Nevertheless, we will follow every gripping twisting, dramatic, exciting twist as America's car careens along the bends to the edge of the fiscal cliff.
+Nevertheless, we will follow every gripping, twisting, dramatic, exciting twist as America's car careens along the bends to the edge of the fiscal cliff.

-We will stay there live in the out of control Honda Civic that the brakes have been removed from.
+We will stay there live in the out-of-control Honda Civic that the brakes have been removed from.

-Someone cut the brakes, and we are careening in the Honda Civic toward the Fiscal Cliff.
+Someone cut the brakes and we are careening in the Honda Civic toward the fiscal cliff.

 That's why we need more sustainable green energy.

-But instead, we're in the Honda Civic, careening toward the fiscal cliff, and we are live in the vehicle with you as we cover every dramatic twist as midnight looms on the Rush Limbaugh show.
+But instead, we're in the Honda Civic, careening toward the fiscal cliff, and we are live in the vehicle with you as we cover every dramatic twist as Midnight looms on the Rush Limbaugh Show.

 Mark Stein in for Rush.